AivasRequiem/EberronObsidian/Інструменти ДМ/CLI/bestiary/undead/vampire-umbral-lord-xmm.md

       \ spellcasting ability (spell save DC 18).\n" "name": "Hunger of Hadar (Recharge 5-6)" "bonus_actions":
-  - "desc": "Constitution Saving Throw: DC 18, one creature the vampire can see\
+  - "desc": "*Constitution Saving Throw:* DC 18, one creature the vampire can see\
-      \ within 30 feet that isn't a Construct or an Undead.
-Failure: 14 (4d6)\
+      \ within 30 feet that isn't a Construct or an Undead. *Failure:* 14 (4d6)\
       \ Necrotic damage.
 The target's [Hit Point](Інструменти%20ДМ/CLI/rules/variant-rules/hit-points-xphb.md)\
       \ maximum decreases by an amount equal to the damage taken, and the vampire\
       \ regains [Hit Points](Інструменти%20ДМ/CLI/rules/variant-rules/hit-points-xphb.md)\
       \ equal to that amount."
     "name": "Sanguine Drain"
+"regional_effects":
+  - "desc": "The region containing a vampire's lair is warped by its presence, creating\
+      \ the following effects:\n\n- **Children of the Night.** The vampire exerts\
+      \ influence over the animals in its domain.
+From dusk until dawn, Medium or\
+      \ smaller Beasts have the [Charmed](Інструменти%20ДМ/CLI/rules/conditions.md#Charmed)\
+      \ condition while within 1 mile of the lair.  \n- **Looming Shadows.** Shadows\
+      \ within 1 mile of the lair seem to move as if alive.
+Any creature (excluding\
+      \ the vampire and its allies) that finishes a [Short Rest](Інструменти%20ДМ\
+      /CLI/rules/variant-rules/short-rest-xphb.md) while within 1 mile of the lair\
+      \ must succeed on a DC 15 Wisdom saving throw or gain no benefit from that rest.\
+      \  \n- **Mists.** The area within 1 mile of the lair is [Lightly Obscured](І\
+      нструменти%20ДМ/CLI/rules/variant-rules/lightly-obscured-xphb.md) by a persistent,\
+      \ creeping fog.
+The vampire and any creatures of its choice are unaffected by\
+      \ the fog.  \n\nIf the vampire dies or moves its lair elsewhere, these effects\
+      \ end immediately."
+    "name": ""
+"legendary_description": "Legendary Action Uses: 3 (4 in Lair).
+Immediately after\
+  \ another creature's turn, the vampire umbral lord can expend a use to take one\
+  \ of the following actions.
+The vampire umbral lord regains all expended uses at\
+  \ the start of each of its turns."
 "legendary_actions":
   - "desc": "The vampire moves up to half its [Speed](Інструменти%20ДМ/CLI/rules/variant-rules/speed-xphb.md),\
       \ and it makes one Grave Strike or Sickening Ray attack."